what antizionism is

 non-jewish allies of israel

-Beyond Israel, antizionists harass and malign anyone who expresses solidarity with Jewish sovereignty.
-They smear students, professors, clergy, and politicians who defend Israel’s right to exist as racists or colonialists.
-They shout down speakers, cancel invitations, and issue threats, branding supporters as collaborators with an imagined evil.
-Antizionism directs its hostility outward, punishing all who affirm the Jewish right to nationhood.
+Beyond Israel, antizionism harasses and maligns anyone who expresses solidarity with Jewish sovereignty.
+It smears students, professors, clergy, and politicians who defend Israel’s right to exist as “racists” or “colonialists.”
+It shouts down speakers, cancels invitations, and issues threats, branding supporters as collaborators with an imagined evil.
+Antizionism projects its hostility outward, punishing all who affirm the Jewish right to nationhood.

 Victims of Other Crises Worldwide